-A few years back, when USB flash drives and cloud computing hadn’t become as popular as they are today, data was primarily stored and retrieved with the help of CDs.
-The shiny round discs, even to this day, are known for their ability to store data in the range of a few hundred megabytes to a couple of gigabytes.
+A few years ago, when USB sticks and cloud computing were not as popular as they are today, data was primarily stored and retrieved with the help of CDs.
+Today, shiny circular discs are known for storing data ranging from a few hundred megabytes to a few gigabytes.

 What is a Compact Disc?

-Compact disc (CD) is a digital optical disc data storage format.
-It was co-developed by Philips and Sony.
-CD format was originally developed to store and play only sound recordings but was later adapted for storage of data.
+Compact disc CD is a digital storage format for optical media jointly developed by Philips and Sony.
+The CD format was originally developed for storing and playing sound recordings but was later adapted for storing data.

-However, one of the biggest challenges with CDs is their delicate, smooth surface that easily gets scratched if not handled with the utmost care.
-Cracks and scratches on a disc’s surface severely hamper its ability to store data, and it also makes it difficult for a CD player trying to retrieve the data stored in it.
+However, one of the biggest challenges with CDs is their delicate, smooth surface, easily scratched if not treated with the utmost care.
+Cracks and scratches on the surface of a disc impede its ability to store data and make it difficult for a CD player to retrieve the data stored in it.

-Before we get to that, it’s imperative that we first understand how a CD works.
+Before we come to that, we first have to understand how a CD works.

-A CD is usually around 12 centimeters (4.5 inches) in diameter and consists of a couple of thin circular layers that are attached one on top of another.
+A CD is usually around 12 centimeters (4.5 inches) in diameter and consists of a couple of thin circular layers attached one on top of another.

 Most of a CD is composed of a plastic called polycarbonate.
 The bottom layer is a polycarbonate layer where data is encoded by using tiny bumps on the surface.
-Above this layer is a reflective layer, which is typically made of aluminum (gold is also used, although quite rarely).
+Above this layer is a reflective layer typically made of aluminum (gold is also used, although quite rarely).

-Above the reflective layer is a protective layer of lacquer and plastic, which shields the layers below it.
+Above the reflective layer is a protective layer of lacquer and plastic, which shields the layers below.
 The artwork or label is printed on the lacquer layer (i.e., on top of the CD) via offset printing or screen printing.

-Now that you know how a CD is encoded with data, let’s take a look at how a CD player actually reads that stored data.
+Now that you know how a CD is encoded with data let’s look at how a CD player actually reads this stored data.

 How does a CD player work?

-There are two main components inside a CD player that help read a CD: a tiny laser beam (known as a semiconductor diode laser) and an electronic light detector (basically, a tiny photoelectric cell).
-When you switch on the CD player, an electric motor inside the player makes the CD rotate at a very high speed (while reading the outer edge it rotates at 200 RPM, and while reading the inner edge it spins at 500 RPM).
+There are two main components in a CD player that help read a CD: a tiny laser beam known as a semiconductor diode laser and an electronic light detector, basically a tiny photoelectric cell.
+When you turn on the CD player, an electric motor in the player rotates the CD at a very high speed while reading the outer edge at 200 RPM, and when reading the inner edge, it rotates at 500 rpm.

 The laser beam source inside the player switches on and scans along a track from the center of the disc to the outer rim.
-It focuses a 780 nm wavelength (near infrared) beam through the underside of the compact disc.
-When the beam falls on a land (1), it reflects straight back, but when the beam falls on a pit (0), it scatters.
+It focuses a 780 nm wavelength (near-infrared) beam through the underside of the compact disc.
+When the beam falls on land (1), it reflects straight back, but it scatters when the beam falls on a pit (0).

-When the photocell detects the reflected light, it understands that the laser must have encountered a land, and in turn, sends a signal to a circuit that produces the number 1.
-Similarly, when it detects no light, it (correctly) determines that there’s a pit at that location, so the circuit generates the number 0.
-This way, the photocell uses the intensity changes of the reflected beam to determine whether there’s a 1 or a 0 on the disc.
+When the photocell detects the reflected light, it recognizes that the laser must have hit land and, in turn, sends a signal to a circuit that generates the number 1.
+Likewise, when it does not detect light, it correctly determines a pit at this point so that the circuit generates the number 0.
+Thus, the photocell uses the intensity changes of the reflected beam to determine whether there is a 1 or a 0 on the disk.

 Why is it difficult for a CD player to read the contents of a scratched CD?

-The data in a CD / DVD / Blu-Ray disc is not present on the shiny surface, but rather on the polycarbonate layer near the bottom of the disc.
-As mentioned earlier, a CD player has a laser beam that reflects/scatters off the underside, depending on whether it falls on a land/pit.
-The indentations on a disc’s surface are very, very small, which is why scratches and cracks mess up the way light bounces off the surface of the CD.
+The data from a CD / DVD / Blu-ray disc is not on the glossy surface but the polycarbonate layer at the bottom of the disc.
+As already mentioned, a CD player has a laser beam that reflects/scatters from the underside depending on whether it falls on a land/pit.
+Indentations on the surface of a disc are very, very small, so scratches and cracks mess up the way light bounces off the surface of the CD.

-Basically, when the laser falls on a scratched area, it invariably scatters, even if there isn’t a bump at that specific location.
-Consequently, the photocell relays false information to the electric circuit, which makes it difficult for the CD player to read the data correctly.
+When the laser falls on a scratched spot, it scatters, even if there is no bump at this point.
+As a result, the photocell transmits incorrect information to the circuit, making it difficult for the CD player to read the data correctly.

-However, scratches don’t necessarily render a CD useless.
-There is some error correction in the way data is encoded into a CD, which ensures that minor scratches on the disc’s surface won’t make the CD unreadable.
-It’s only when the scratches are severe, or if the CD is cracked, that CD/DVD players won’t be able to read it.
+However, scratches do not necessarily make a CD unusable.
+There is an error correction in the way data encoded into a CD, which ensures that minor scratches on the disc’s surface do not make the CD unreadable.
+CD / DVD players cannot read it unless the scratches are severe or the CD is cracked.